 There are occasional glimpses of a good film here, but if you’re looking to scratch that magical itch, go watch the original series instead.
 You’ll come away a lot more satisfied.

-Fantastic Beasts: The Crimes of Grindelwald receives a four out of ten.
+Fantastic Beasts: The Crimes of Grindelwald receives a three out of ten.

 - Arguably, the best performance of the film is Jude Law as Albus Dumbledore.
 I was a fan of the casting decision from the get-go, and certainly was not disappointed with the result.
 Law just has that perfect twinkle in his eye, and makes the character feel as memorable as ever.